Roopaish/Flutter-RoadMap/README.md

 @override
   void didChangeDependencies() {
     // can be used instead of initState when we require context of State
+    // cause initState runs immediately and all the configuration is not wired up properly
-    // cause initState runs before build, so context is not available
+    // so context is not available
     // this fxn also runs before build, but we can access context anyway super.didChangeDependencies();
   }